 Legal costs for defending allegations against a company director can run into thousands of pounds.

-- D&O Insurance could be more affordable than ever
+9. D&O insurance could be more affordable than ever

-A D&O policy can cost from £120 per year for an RMC, yet the total cost of a D&O claim can run into thousands of pounds.
+The cost of a D&O policy for an RMC can start from £155,* yet the total cost of a D&O claim can run into thousands of pounds.

 Having D&O insurance in place offers peace of mind to the volunteer directors who give up their time to help run your block.

-Key features of our Directors and Officers Liability Insurance
+Key features of our Directors’ & Officers’ Liability Insurance

-The policy will provide you with cover against*:
+The policy can provide you with cover against:**

-- Legal liability for compensation awarded against you for wrongful acts committed in your role as director or officer—including any claimants costs you have to pay
+Legal liability for compensation awarded against you for wrongful acts committed in your role as director or officer—including any claimant costs you have to pay.

-Plus!
-Our policy includes the following additional benefits as standard
+Our policy also includes the following additional benefits as standard**

 Should a third party, an employee or an insured person commit a crime resulting in financial loss to the company you could be compensated for this up to £100,000.

-The policy will now cover you up to £250,000 against costs of defending any employment related claims.
-This including awards made if you lose the case and including claims made against the management company rather than you personally.
+The policy will now cover you up to £25,000 against the costs of defending any employment-related claims.
+This includes awards made if you lose the case and also claims made against the management company rather than you personally.

 The policy includes cover for financial loss relating to corporate taxes owed by you up to £50,000.
 This also includes any employee compensation that is owed.

-Legal costs for defending allegations against a company director can run into thousands of pounds.
+Legal costs for defending allegation against a company director can run into thousands of pounds.
 Our reduced exclusions and increased cover to £50,000 developed to make this cover more comprehensive.